 Smoking is only allowed on the ships outside decks in specific areas where ash trays are provided.

-Complimentary Wi-Fi is included on board all of our European river cruises and cruises on the river Yangtze.
-On the river Mekong there is no internet service available.
+Complimentary Wi-Fi is included on board most of our cruise, apart from Galapagos or Amazon sailings where internet service is unfortunately not available.
 Please note that the internet service is not always reliable and may be unavailable for part of your cruise.